named-data/ndn-101/docs/communication.md

   1. Any Interest packets matching the prefix may now be forwarded to the producer.

 The following snippet illustrates how to serve data by registering a name prefix route at the local forwarder.
+Make sure to start NFD on your development machine before running this example.

 === "ndn-cxx"